tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 kubectl config set-context --current --namespace=components
 ```

-Install the component using Helm:
+Install the component using Helm, we call the release name `r1`:

 ```
-helm install test productcatalog/
+helm install r1 productinventory/
 ```

 You can then view the component in `kubectl`: